The Intrepid Traveler orlando attractions

 This is the mall multiplex writ large and it’s hard to miss because it’s the first thing you see on your right as you arrive from the parking lots.
 Given its 4,800 seats in 20 theaters on two stories, it’s unlikely you have anything quite like it at home.

-Don’t worry about going hungry while you watch.
+Don't worry about going hungry while you watch.
 There is the usual array of soft drinks, popcorn, and candy, all at inflated prices.
 More interesting are the mini-pizzas, nachos, and ice cream sundaes.
-There’s even a coffee bar if you crave a latte and another bar serving up exotic cocktails, beer, and wine coolers.
+There's even a coffee bar if you crave a latte and a full liquor bar serving up exotic cocktails and coolers.
+The 32-ounce draft beer is the best brew bargain on property.
+Anyone who has suffered through a serious drama with a munchkin kicking the back of their the seat will appreciate AMC's "Distraction-Free Entertainment" policy.
+To quote: "In order to provide the most enjoyable experience for adults attending R-rated features in the evenings, no children younger than 6 will be admitted to these features after 6 p.m."
+Bravo!

 Back to Chapter Contents